AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-12-03-load-more-button-focus.md

 ## Solution: Focus the First New Result

 At a high level, the solution is to focus the first newly inserted result every time the list grows.
-More specifically, whenever new items are loaded into the list, we'll determine the index of the first new result in the array and maintain a ref to that DOM element.
+Whenever new items are loaded into the list, we'll determine the index of the first new result in the array and assign a reference to that DOM element.
 We'll then focus that new element whenever the number of results changes (i.e., after ever render).
 Effectively, this means that after a user clicks the load-more button with their keyboard, their focus will visibly jump to the first newly inserted result.

 Below is a Codepen demo showing this in action: